Jencke/audiotoolbox/_sources/introduction.rst.txt

 Introduction
 ============

-**audiotoolbox** is a python package designed to generate and anlyze acoustic stimuli for use in auditory research.
-It aims to provide an easy to use and intuitive interface.
+**audiotoolbox** is a Python package designed to generate and analyze acoustic stimuli for use in auditory research.
+It aims to provide an easy-to-use and intuitive interface.

 Fluent Interface
 ----------------

-The main API of audiotoolbox provides a fluent interface for generating and analyzing signals.
-In a fluent interface, methods are applied in-place and the object itself is returend which allowes methods to be stacked.
+The main API of **audiotoolbox** provides a fluent interface for generating and analyzing signals.
+In a fluent interface, methods are applied in-place and the object itself is returned, which allows methods to be chained together.

-The commands:

->>> import audiotools as audio
->>> sig = audio.Signal(n_channels=1, duration=100e-3, fs=48000)
->>> sig.add_tone(500).set_dbspl(60).add_fade_window(10e-3, 'cos')

-create a 100 ms long signal with 1 channel at a sampling rate of 48kHz.
-A 500 Hz tone is then added to this signal, the level is set to 60dB SPL and a 10ms raised cosine fade-in and fade-out is added.
+The following commands create a 100 ms long signal, add a 500 Hz tone, set its level to 60 dB SPL, and apply a 10 ms fade-in and fade-out.

 .. plot::
+   :include-source:

-   >>> import audiotools as audio
+   import audiotoolbox as audio
-   >>> import matplotlib.pyplot as plt
+   import matplotlib.pyplot as plt

-   >>> sig = audio.Signal(n_channels=1, duration=100e-3, fs=48000)
+   sig = audio.Signal(n_channels=1, duration=100e-3, fs=48000)
-   >>> sig.add_tone(500).set_dbspl(60).add_fade_window(10e-3, 'cos')
+   sig.add_tone(500).set_dbspl(60).add_fade_window(10e-3, 'cos')

-   >>> plt.title('100ms long 500Hz tone with raised cosine slopes')
-   >>> plt.plot(sig.time, sig)
+   plt.plot(sig.time, sig)
-   >>> plt.xlabel('Time / s')
+   plt.title('100ms 500Hz Tone with Raised Cosine Fades') plt.xlabel('Time / s')
-   >>> plt.ylabel('Amplitude')
+   plt.ylabel('Amplitude')
+   plt.grid(True)
-   >>> plt.show()
+   plt.show()

 The Signal class
 ----------------

-The audiotoolbox.Signal class is used to work with signals in the time domain.
-Like all other classes that are used, the Signal class is inherited from the numpy.ndarray_ class and thus also inherits all its methods.
-It is also directly compatible with most of the packages in scientific stack such as scipy and matplotlib.
+The ``audiotoolbox.Signal`` class is used to work with signals in the time domain.
+It inherits from the `numpy.ndarray`_ class and thus also inherits all of its methods.
+This makes it directly compatible with most packages in the scientific Python stack, such as ``scipy`` and ``matplotlib``.

-To create a empty signal, the class is called providing the number of channels, the duration of the stimulus and the sampling rate.
+To create an empty signal, call the class with the number of channels, the duration of the stimulus, and the sampling rate.

 >>> sig = audio.Signal(n_channels=2, duration=1, fs=48000)
->>> print(sig.shape)
+>>> sig.shape
 (48000, 2)

-Basic properties of the signal such as the number of channels, samples or the duration are availible as properties:
+Basic properties of the signal, such as the number of channels, samples, or the duration, are available as properties:

->>> print(sig.n_channels, sig.duration, sig.n_samples, sig.fs)
+>>> sig.n_channels, sig.duration, sig.n_samples, sig.fs
-2 1.0 48000 48000
+(2, 1.0, 48000, 48000)

-Signals can have several dimensions:
+Signals can have multiple dimensions:

 >>> sig = audio.Signal(n_channels=(2, 3), duration=1, fs=48000)
->>> print(sig.shape)
+>>> sig.shape
 (48000, 2, 3)

-to directly index individual channels, the objects provides the `ch` property which also supports channel slicing
+To directly index individual channels, the object provides the ``ch`` property, which also supports channel slicing:

 >>> sig = audio.Signal(n_channels=(2, 3), duration=1, fs=48000)
->>> slice = sig.ch[0, :]
+>>> channel_slice = sig.ch[0, :]
->>> print(sig.shape, slice.shape)
+>>> channel_slice.shape
-(48000, 2, 3) (48000, 3)
+(48000, 3)

-Methods are allways applied to all channels.
+By default, methods are always applied to all channels.
+The following example adds the *same* noise signal to both channels:

 >>> sig = audio.Signal(n_channels=2, duration=1, fs=48000)
 >>> sig.add_noise()
 >>> np.all(sig.ch[0] == sig.ch[1])
 True

-thus adds the same noise to both channels of the signal.
-The ``ch`` indexer if methods should be applied to one individual signal.
+Use the ``ch`` indexer to apply methods to individual channels.
+This example adds *different* noise signals to each channel:

 >>> sig = audio.Signal(n_channels=2, duration=1, fs=48000)
 >>> sig.ch[0].add_noise()